twota/terms-of-service-and-privacy-policy/README.md

 ▪ Non-Verified Accounts Beyond 30 Days:

-If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and more than "X calendar days" have elapsed since the date the account was created.
+If a user registers for a “Twota” account but does not successfully complete the required verification process, or fails to submit a verification request, and more than "30 calendar days" have elapsed since the date the account was created.

 ▪ Inactive Accounts Beyond 90 Days:

-If a user registers for a “Twota” account but has not engaged in any activity or usage of the “Twota” application for more than "X calendar days".
+If a user registers for a “Twota” account but has not engaged in any activity or usage of the “Twota” application for more than "90 calendar days".

 In such cases, “Twota” will classify such accounts as spam accounts and will make them invisible, suspend, block, or permanently delete them without prior notice.